 Types of White Collar Crimes in Texas

-The Gonzalez Law Group handles a wide variety of white collar crime cases.
+The Gonzalez Law Group, PLLC handles a wide variety of white collar crime cases.
 Our experienced criminal defense lawyers can immediately begin conducting a thorough, independent investigation and work to help clients achieve the most favorable possible outcomes to criminal cases.

 Some of the most common kinds of white collar cases we handle include, but are not limited to: